 The migration has been completed and BRUSHNL is now a full member of the 'BRUSH Triangle'.

-A special thank you too to Lee Dodds for your expertise and tenacity, plus Jamie Wilson for just being the oracle of all code.
 We can now move on to implementing our PLM software, Sovelia, and I for one can’t wait.

 A great job by all and proof that the ONE BRUSH approach is a successful one.